yard

 Most pots that “mysteriously” kill plants have one thing in common, cramped or missing drainage holes.
 Water has nowhere to go, roots suffocate, and rot moves in.

 This guide shows you exactly how to size, place, and add drainage holes so your containers behave like healthy garden soil.
 We will cover indoor cachepots, grower nursery pots, patio planters, and even tricky self-watering setups.
-Along the way we will point you to related guides on indoor watering habits and repotting houseplants so every container in your home and yard drains predictably.
+Along the way we will point you to indoor watering habits that match draining pots.
+We will also connect that to repotting houseplants so every container in your home and yard drains predictably.

 water_dropWhy Drainage Holes Matter More Than Soil Type